May 15 - June 2

 Simon Masschelein revisits his inaugural sculpture created during a Radicale 1924 residency in 2021, utilizing materials found at the restoration site of Maison André Breton.
 For the May exhibition, Simon reimagines his artwork specifically for this group exhibition in the Maisons Daura.

-Nienke Baekelandt will present a video titled "Tasteless III" (2024) building upon the installation she showcased last year during the 'Parade, the public event' on the terrace of Maisons Routier in Saint-Cirq-Lapopie.
+Nienke Baekelandt presents a video titled "Tasteless III" (2024) building upon the installation she showcased last year during the 'Parade, the public event' on the terrace of Maisons Routier in Saint-Cirq-Lapopie.